GiulioGiorcelli/Reinforcement_learning_CRT_optimization/README.md

 Regardless, I will clearly flag lucko515's code.
 No matter which version you like the most, his work has been instumental to the creation of this software.
 Kudos to this guy: https://github.com/lucko515

 # License
-Theis entire repo is under MIT license.
+This entire repo is under MIT license.